bulletmark/edir/README.md

-  -Q, --no-quiet        negate the -q/--quiet/ option -G, --no-git          do not use git if invoked within a git repository -g, --git             negate the --no-git option and DO use automatic git -t, --trash           use trash-put (from trash-cli) to do deletions -T, --no-trash        negate the -t/--trash/ option -c, --no-color        do not color rename/remove/copy messages -d, --dirnames        edit given directory names directly, not their
+  -Q, --no-quiet        negate the -q/--quiet/ option -G, --no-git          do not use git if invoked within a git repository -g, --git             negate the --no-git option and DO use automatic git -t, --trash           use trash program to do deletions -T, --no-trash        negate the -t/--trash/ option --trash-program TRASH_PROGRAM
-                        contents
+                        trash program to use, default="trash-put" -c, --no-color        do not color rename/remove/copy messages -d, --dirnames        edit given directory names directly, not their contents